Inria-Empenn/spmbasics/README.md

 * It will generate and append new results to [a new results file](results/results/MoAEpilot_gui_comparisons.txt).

+## Comparing reproducibility with Nipype

+For earlier steps, reproducibility comparison is basically comparing folders, with Nipype it is initially comparing folders but requires some dependency adjustements and edits.
+Those edited scripts are also provided with additional details.

+### Block preprocessing

+#### Segmentation
+In this step we are not saving deformation field and bias corrected file and relevant segmentation results. [nipype adjusted script](src/batch_step/segmentation_nipype_adjust.m)
+We use deformation field from nipype using [copying script](src/filecopy.py).

+Normalization

+Once it is done, you may see something similar to [nipype block preproc reproduced](results/_subject_id_01_task_name_auditory_comparisons.txt) file.
 ### Last words/Notes

 Lastly keep in mind that every  instruction in this repo can change and serves the purpose of  my learning and testing.